AdaCore/spark2014/docs/ug/en/source/spark_libraries.rst

   reallocated during assignment and automatically freed when the container object's scope ends.
-* The bounded containers not using dynamic allocation, for example ``SPARK.Containers.Fromal.Vectors``.
+* The bounded containers not using dynamic allocation, for example ``SPARK.Containers.Formal.Vectors``.
 They define containers as discriminated tagged types, so that the memory for the container can be reserved at initialization.